imhicihu/Incunnabilia/Biblioteca_Congreso.md

   * (...)
 Technical metadata is automatically generated and assigned to the image file  at the time of creation and the data elements covered are: file name, date created,  date modified, equipment used, image format, width, height,  colour mode, etc. (p.
 245)
 -----------------------------------
  * ~~Solodovnik, Iryna; Budroni, Paolo~~
-  ~~Preserving digital heritage: At the crossroads of Trust and Linked Open Data~~ ~~(IFLA Journal, vol. 41 (2015), N° 3, (Oct.
+  ~~_Preserving digital heritage: At the crossroads of Trust and Linked Open Data_~~ ~~(IFLA Journal, vol. 41 (2015), N° 3, (Oct.
 2015), p.
 251-264~~
  * (...)
 Pursuing preservation research to forward the National Preservation Research Agenda, the Library of Congress, in consultation with leading scientific laboratories, has developed a matrix of preservation science projects undertaken by libraries, archives (...)
- * (The qualitative shift from good rewearch to good practice requieres cutting-edge strategies, as in the implementation of method underpinning the storage of digital memories comprising both short-term and long-term preservation of digital objects (...)
+ * (The qualitative shift from good research to good practice requieres cutting-edge strategies, as in the implementation of method underpinning the storage of digital memories comprising both short-term and long-term preservation of digital objects (...)
  * Bibliography is a plus (needs a second reading)
  -----------------------------------